-Surveys come in all shapes, styles and sizes, and one of the most important factors in implementing a survey is selecting the survey deployment methodology.
-The telephone survey has been used for some time, but some of its shortcomings have opened the door for other forms of collecting information.
+Surveys come in all shapes, styles, and sizes, and one of the most important factors in conducting a survey is selecting the survey deployment methodology.
+The telephone survey has been used for decades, but some of its shortcomings opened the door for other forms of collecting information.

-When CNN wants to gauge the president’s latest approval rating or a politician wants to check in on their poll numbers, they both turn to the same device – the telephone.
+When a news network wants to gauge the president’s latest approval rating or a politician wants to check in on their poll numbers, they usually turn to the same device – the telephone.

 The telephone survey has become a staple of the American political scene and is generally considered the go-to technique when answers and opinions are needed in a hurry.

 The telephone survey also appeals to various other organizations that require health, social science, or marketing research data because it gives respondents a measure of privacy.

 Customer Service Survey – Customer service surveys from NBRI can provide your organization with the necessary knowledge to improve intent to return, intent to recommend, and overall financial performance.